Apple confirms Mac Pro redesign is coming in 2019, not 2018

 According to today’s report, Apple’s Mac marketing head Tom Boger said that the company wants “to be transparent and communicate openly with our pro community so we want them to know that the Mac Pro is a 2019 product.
 It’s not something for this year.”
 To facilitate development, a new Pro Workflow Team under engineering lead John Ternus is working to determine how professional users are actually using Macs in the field, and crafting solutions for them.

-While the all-in-one iMac Pro is likely to satisfy the needs of many Mac-using professional users, Apple has traditionally offered more highly-customizable and user-upgradeable Mac desktops at the top of its lineup.
+While the all-in-one iMac Pro is likely to satisfy the needs of many Mac-using professional users, Apple has traditionally offered more highly customizable and user-upgradeable Mac desktops at the top of its lineup.
 Though the prior-generation Mac Pro’s mini trash can design was novel and sleek, it quickly proved thermally constrained and precluded meaningful upgrades, leading Apple to abandon the form factor.
 Still, the company does not appear to be interested in returning to the gigantic, heavy tower design used in the prior-generation Mac Pro.

 Apple apparently remains committed to a modular machine, and says that it is using the time to measure twice and cut once, rather than going back to the drawing board.
 It’s possible, though not a certainty, that the future machine will rely substantially on the external GPU support enabled through the most recent update to macOS High Sierra, rather than fully housing an ultra-powerful GPU inside.
 Apple is also said to be working on its own chips to replace Intel processors in Macs, starting in 2020.